gillesfabre34/genese-angular/projects/genese-angular/README.md

 ---

-## Usage

 #### 1. Config

 At first, you need to configure your environment.
 Genese needs to know what is the api address of your backend.
-You can do that by adding GeneseEnvironmentService in the constructor of your AppComponent.
+You can do that by adding `GeneseEnvironmentService` in the constructor of your `AppComponent.

 * Example: